chaos-mesh/website/versioned_docs/version-2.1.1/simulate-jvm-application-chaos-in-physical-nodes.md

 This document describes how to use Chaosd to create the above fault types of JVM experiments.

-## Create experiments using command-line mode
+## Create experiments using the command-line mode

-This section introduces how to create the experiments of JVM application faults using command-line mode.
+This section introduces how to create the experiments of JVM application faults using the command-line mode.

 Before creating the experiment, you can run the following command line to see the types of JVM application faults supported by Chaosd: